jettro/semi-website/_documentation/weaviate/current/get-started/install.md

 You can run a Weaviate instance with [Docker Compose](https://docs.docker.com/compose/) as follows on Linux and MacOS:

-Want another language?
+Want another natural language?
 Make sure to let us know [here](https://github.com/semi-technologies/weaviate/issues).

 ### Weaviate with an English contextionary